 FREN 1000B.
 Littérature et culture: Chevaliers, sorcières, philosophes, et poètes.

 From the Middle Ages to the Age of Versailles, this course examines 6 foundational moments in French civilization: the Crusades, courtly love, humanism, the witch hunts, Cartesian reason, and the emergence of the autonomous self.
 Close scrutiny of literary texts and films will provide a window onto French civilization before the Revolution.
 Readings include medieval epic, Montaigne, and Descartes.
 In French.
 Prerequisite: a course at the 600- or 700-level or equivalent proficiency.
 Contact the instructor to verify your proficiency if you have not taken French at Brown.
-WRIT

 FREN 1010A.
 Littérature et culture: Margins of Modernity.

 A survey of French and Francophone works from the 18th century to the present that reflects on a number of cultural shifts, of challenges but also resistances to hierarchies (social, sexual, political); the urban context; legacies of colonization.
 Various figures of marginality to be studied: vagabonds and parvenus, dandies and courtesans, outcasts and pariahs.
 Authors to be studied include Prévost, Marivaux, Balzac, Baudelaire, Maupassant, Duras, Camara Laye and Rachid O. Prerequisite: a course at the 600- or 700-level or equivalent proficiency.
 Contact the instructor to verify your proficiency if you have not take French at Brown.
 Taught in French.

 FREN 1010B.
 Modernités Littéraires: Du 18ème siècle jusqu'à nos jours.